Impact of Kentucky Automotive Industry Tops $14 Billion

 “This report underscores what many automotive manufacturers and suppliers have known for years – Kentucky is a great place to do business and a great place to call home,” Gov. Beshear said.
 “It details the tremendous contributions our automotive industry is making, bringing billions of dollars into our economy and supporting more than 136,000 high-paying jobs.”

 “Kentucky’s automotive industry is more than Ford’s assembly plants in Louisville.
 More than GM’s Corvette plant in Bowling Green.
 And more than the Toyota and Lexus operations in Georgetown,” Beshear added.
 “This vital industry includes regional parts suppliers, tool-and-die shops, warehouses, trucking companies and metal-stamping operations throughout the Commonwealth.”
 Warehouses and industrial facilities should have multiple sets of a modular work platform that will allow you to have customizable configurations to adapt to your specific needs.
+Your warehouse flooring also needs to be economical, practical, and long-lasting.
+For heavy-duty flooring options, check out https://warehousefloortiles.co.uk/.

 The U of L study is the first comprehensive look at the widespread and growing impact the automotive industry is having on the Commonwealth.
 It was commissioned by the Kentucky Automotive Industry Association (KAIA), an organization formed last year to address the industry’s challenges and opportunities for growth.